Understanding Stax GuardDuty Findings

 Reviewing Amazon GuardDuty findings (centralized in your foundation security account) on a regular basis is a key step to safely operating in the cloud.
 It is important to have an understanding of what is occurring in your AWS environment, and who is taking those actions.
 This is a key principle of the Shared Responsibility Mindset.

-From time to time, you may notice actions taken in your Stax Managed AWS Accounts that you don't recognize.
+From time to time, you may notice actions taken in your Stax-managed AWS Accounts that you don't recognize.
 These most commonly surface in Amazon GuardDuty.
 It's important to review all unexpected and unknown activities in your account.
-Some of these events may be performed by Stax's regular Account Assurance activities.
+Some of these activities may be performed by Stax's regular Account Assurance processes or by Stax engineers.

-Stax Automated Services Has Run an Operation in Your Account
+Stax Automated Services Have Run an Operation in Your Account

 Stax is a managed platform with processes that regularly run in your accounts to help ensure security and compliance.
 These include both Account Assurance actions, and Stax's evergreen operations that ensure new features are made available to you in a timely, secure, and well-architected fashion.